-First of all, I realized that I have been guilty of encouraging my children to “try harder” when I should have been teaching them to study!
-I’m sure my children have probably many times thought, “I’m trying as hard as I can!”
+I realized that I had been guilty of encouraging my children to “try harder” when I should have been teaching them to study!
+I’m sure my children probably often thought, “I’m trying as hard as I can!”
 Trying hard does not take the place of studying.

 So, how do you teach your children to study?
 Every child will have to take this information and tweak it here and there to make it work for him or her.
 There are some basic habits, though, that our children need to develop before making these skills more personal.

-2. Besides just listening, the student needs to make sure that he understands the material.
+Besides just listening, the student needs to understand the material.
 I know this seems basic, but many students just want to get through a lesson quickly, so they don’t take the time right then during the lesson to clarify information in their minds.
 Younger students probably get help from the mom/teacher in this area as the lesson progresses because younger students are often taught by the mom, and she probably makes sure they understand.
 Middle school and older students, though, must take more responsibility for themselves to make sure they understand before moving on.

-6. Creating and taking a “practice test” has been very useful for my son.
-Not only does creating his own test cause him to have to review the information, but it also requires him to write or type the information out.
-Without even realizing it, he is practicing and studying the information over again while creating his own practice test.
-Then taking the practice test is yet another opportunity to review the information.
+Creating and taking a “practice test” was very useful for my son.
+(He has now graduated from our homeschool.)
+Not only did creating his own test cause him to have to review the information, but it also required him to write or type the information out.
+Without even realizing it, he was practicing and studying the information over again while creating his own practice test.
+Then taking the practice test was yet another opportunity to review the information.

 If your child isn’t yet ready to create his or her own practice test, some curriculums come with them, you can create one, or you can help your child learn to create them.
 If you have an older child who is willing and able to help, you can even have him/her help out by creating practice tests for the younger sibling(s)!